 The Governor Albert D. Rosellini Bridge at Evergreen Point is the longest floating bridge in the world.
-(SR-520) The bridge connects Seattle and Medina across Lake Washington.
+The bridge connects Seattle and Medina across Lake Washington.

-Seattle was the first city in the world to pump Foreground Music (by Yesco, later merged with Muzak) into stores and offices.
+Seattle was the first city in the world to pump Foreground Music into stores and offices.

 X-rays can not be used for shoe fittings.

-The world’s first gas station opened in 1907 at Western Ave. and Holgate St. in Seattle.
+The world’s first gas station opened in 1907 at Western Avenue and Holgate Street in Seattle.

 Seattle was the first American city to put police on bicycles.

 In Seattle, it is against the law to carry a concealed weapon that is over six feet in length.

 The first general strike in the nation was in Seattle in 1919 – it lasted five days, February 6-11, as 60,000 shipyard workers walked off their jobs.

 Northgate Center, built in 1950, became the world’s first in the United States to be described as a mall, and the first mall to have public restrooms.